Book Online With:

 Benefits of IUDs

 • The IUD may come out of the uterus.
-This happens in about 5 percent of users in the first year of using the IUD.
-Serious complications from using an IUD, such as infection or injury, are rare.
+This happens in about 2-10 percent of users in the first year of using the IUD.
+Serious complications from using an IUD such as infection or injury, are rare.

 • The hormonal IUD may cause spotting and irregular bleeding in the first 3 to 6 months of use.
 Other side effects include headaches, nausea, depression, and breast tenderness.

 • The copper IUD may increase menstrual pain and bleeding or cause bleeding between periods, mainly in the first few months of use.
-This usually decreases within 1 year of use.
+It usually decreases within 1 year of use.

 Like the IUD, the implant doesn’t interfere with daily or sexual activities.
 Once it’s placed, there are no additional steps to pregnancy prevention.
 This implant is also good for all women.